luka1199/Leaflet.AnimatedSearchBox/README.md

 - `class`: Adds custom classes to the container of the searchbox.
 - `width`: Sets the width of the input field of the searchbox.
 (Example: `'450px'`)
 - `iconPath`: Sets the path for the search icon (Default: `'img/search_icon.png'`).
-- `autocompleteFeatures`: Activates the given features (Default: `[]`).
-Possible features:
-  - `'setValueOnClick'`: Set the value of the searchbox to the value of the clicked autocomplete list item.
-  - `'arrowKeyNavigation'`: Coming soon
-  - `'setValueOnHover'`: Coming soon
-  - `'setValueOnEnter'`: Coming soon

 ### Methods